-A History of User Experience-Based Google Algorithm Updates
+Google Algorithms And Updates Focusing On User Experience: A Timeline

+As the role of search evolves to touch multiple marketing and consumer touchpoints, optimizing for the user has never been so important.

-Google has long prioritized user experience, whether in its core algorithmic updates, new features, products, or SERP format changes.
+This is reflected in Google’s continual focus on the searcher experience.
+Whether in its core algorithmic updates, new features, products, or SERP format changes.

-While some of these Google changes have involved updates to target low-quality content, links, and spam, other updates aim to understand consumer behavior and intent.
+While some of these Google changes have involved updates targeting low-quality content, links, and spam, other updates aim to understand consumer behavior and intent.

+For example, most recent updates have focused on page speed, Core Web Vitals, and product reviews.

-Considering the massive competition for SERP real estate from brands, even slight drops in position will have critical impacts on traffic, revenue, and conversions.
+Considering the massive competition for SERP real estate from brands, even slight drops in position will critically impact traffic, revenue, and conversions.

-In this article, I examine a combination of some (not all) Google updates and technological advancements that significantly reflect the search engine’s focus on the human user and their experiences online – from Panda through to Page Experience.
+In this article, I examine a combination of some (not all) Google updates and technological advancements that significantly reflect the search engine’s focus on the human user and their experiences online – from Panda in 2011 through to Page and Product Experience in 2021 and 2022.

 Google Panda (2011)